Non-enveloped, rod shaped with helical symmetry. The virion is composed of two segments 190 and 245 nm in length, and 21 nm in diameter.

 - The dsRNA genome is transcribed/replicated thereby providing viral mRNAs/new ssRNA(+) genomes.

-- The RdRp recognizes internal subgenomic promoters on the negative-sense RNA to transcribe the 3’co-terminal subgenomic RNAs that will generate the capsid protein, movement protein and viral suppressor of RNA silencing.
+- The RdRp recognizes internal subgenomic promoters on the negative-sense RNA to transcribe the 3’co-terminal subgenomic RNAs that will generate the capsid protein, movement proteins.
+The capsid protein is directly expressed from RNA-2.

 - Virus assembly in the cytoplasm.
 Each segment (if multipartite) is encapsidated.